Skip to main content

 Are there additional reasons to use the reduced course load accommodation proactively?

 Reduced course loads are taken within a broader context that includes deadlines to withdraw from classes as well as completion rates to maintain academic standing and financial aid.
 Waiting to request necessary reductions until later in the term can risk impact from these systems.
 Make sure you discuss with SDS how the reduced load will best accommodate your needs from the outset of the semester.
-It is not meant to be used to remove courses where students are performing poorly or to preserve GPAs.
+Reduced course loads are not meant to be used to remove courses where students are performing poorly or to preserve GPAs.